Television in India: Broadcast media

 There are at least five basic types of television in India: broadcast or "over-the-air" television, unencrypted satellite or "free-to-air", Direct-to-Home (DTH), cable television, IPTV and OTT.
-Over-the-air terrestrial and free-to-air TV (such as DD Free Dish) is free with no monthly payments while Cable, DTH, and IPTV requires a subscription that varies depending on how many channels a subscriber chooses to pay for and how much the provider is charging for the packages.
+Over-the-air terrestrial and free-to-air TV (such as DD Free Dish) is free with no monthly payments while cable, DTH, and IPTV require a subscription that varies depending on how many channels a subscriber chooses to pay for and how much the provider is charging for the packages.
 Channels are usually sold in groups or a la carte.
-All television service providers are required by law to provide a la carte selection of channels.
+All television service providers are required by law to provide the a la carte selection of channels.
 India is the second largest pay-TV market in the world in terms of subscribers after China and has more than doubled from 32% in 2001 to 66% in 2018.

 Terrestrial television

-In India, the broadcast of free-to-air television is governed through state-owned Prasar Bharati corporation, with the Doordarshan group of channels being the only broadcaster.
+In India, the broadcast of free-to-air television is governed through a state-owned Prasar Bharati corporation, with the Doordarshan group of channels being the only broadcaster.
 As such, cable television is the primary source of TV programming in India.

 Broadcast cable and satellite television

-As per the TAM Annual Universe Update – 2015, India had over 167 million households (out of 234 million) with televisions, of which over 161 million have access to Cable TV or Satellite TV, including 84 million households which are DTH subscribers.
-Digital TV households have grown by 32% since 2013 due to migration from terrestrial and analog broadcasts.
-TV owning households have been growing at between 8–10%.
+As per the TAM Annual Universe Update – 2015, India had over 167 million households (out of 234 million) with televisions, of which over 161 million have access to cable or satellite television, including 84 million households which are DTH subscribers.
+Digital TV households have grown by 32% since 2013 due to migration from terrestrial and analogue broadcasts.
+TV-owning households have been growing at between 8–10%.
 Digital TV penetration is at 64% as of September 2014.
 India now has over 850 TV channels (2018) covering all the main languages spoken in the nation and whereby 197 million households own televisions.

 The growth in digital broadcast has been due to the introduction of a multi-phase digitization policy by the Government of India.
-An ordinance was introduced by the Govt. of India regarding the mandatory digitization of the Cable Services.
-According to this amendment made in the section 9 of the Cable Television Networks (Regulation) Amendment Ordinance, 1995, the I&B ministry is in the process of making Digital Addressable System mandatory.
-As per the policy, viewers would be able to access digital services only through a set top box (STB).
+An ordinance was introduced by the government regarding the mandatory digitisation of cable services.
+According to this amendment made in Section 9 of the Cable Television Networks (Regulation) Amendment Ordinance, 1995, the Ministry of Information and Broadcasting is in the process of making the Digital Addressable System mandatory.
+As per the policy, viewers would be able to access digital services only through a set-top box.

-Starting in December 1991, Star TV Network introduced five major television channels into the Indian broadcasting space that had so far been monopolized by the Indian government-owned Doordarshan: MTV, STAR Plus, Star Movies, BBC, Prime Sports and STAR Chinese Channel.
-In October 1992, India saw the launch of Zee TV, the first privately owned Indian channel to broadcast over cable followed by Asia Television Network (ATN).
-A few years later CNN, Discovery Channel and National Geographic Channel made their foray into India.
-Later, Star TV Network expanded its bouquet with the introduction of STAR World India, STAR Sports, ESPN, Channel V and STAR Gold.
+Starting in December 1991, Star TV introduced four major television channels into the Indian broadcasting space that had so far been monopolised by the Indian government-owned Doordarshan: MTV, STAR Plus, Star Movies, BBC World Service Television and Prime Sports.
+In October 1992, India saw the launch of Zee TV, the first privately owned Indian channel to broadcast over cable followed by the Asia Television Network (ATN).
+A few years later CNN, Discovery Channel and National Geographic made their foray into India.
+Later, Star TV Network expanded its bouquet with the introduction of STAR World, STAR Sports, ESPN, Channel V and STAR Gold.